 One of the first signs that might indicate neck cancer is swollen lymph nodes in the neck.
 These changes occur as cancer cells impact the lymphatic system.
 Early detection of such symptoms is crucial, as it allows for a timely diagnosis and improves the chances of effective treatment.

-Your lymphatic system is a separate system of lymph vessels indirectly connects to your immune system. it is made up of organs, tissues and blood vessels that help an individual to stay healthy.
+The lymphatic system is a vital part of the immune system and consists of lymph vessels, lymph nodes, and immune-related organs that help defend the body against infection and disease. it is made up of organs, tissues and blood vessels that help an individual to stay healthy.
 It involves your:

-Over 600 - 700 small, kidney bean-shaped lymph nodes are clustered throughout your body-in your armpits, under your neck, groin, and in middle of your chest and belly.
+The body contains approximately 600–700 lymph nodes of varying sizes and shapes, distributed throughout areas such as the neck, armpits, chest, abdomen, and groin.
 They store immune cells and works as a filter to eliminate germs, dead and damaged cells, and other waste from your body.

 Swollen lymph nodes indicates that they are working hard.
 More immune cells may be going there and might be more waste could be building up.
-Swelling generally signals an infection of some kind, but it could also be severe allergies, ongoing stress or rarely cancer.
+Swollen lymph nodes most commonly occur due to infections or inflammatory conditions.
+Allergies and immune disorders can also contribute.
+Persistent lymph node swelling without infection should be medically evaluated, as stress alone is not a recognized direct cause.
 While significant stress can temporarily affect the immune system, it is not a direct or common cause of persistently swollen lymph nodes (lymphadenopathy).
 This could lead individuals to misattribute a potentially serious symptom to stress.

 Here are some early signs of swollen lymph nodes related to neck cancer: